cloudfoundry/cf-acceptance-tests/README.md

 * `operator`: Tests in this package are only intended to be run in non-production environments.
 They may not clean up after themselves and may affect global CF state.
 They test some miscellaneous features; read the tests for more details.

-* `routing`: This package contains routing specific acceptance tests, for example: Routing API (register, unregister, list, server-sent events), Route Services, and GoRouter (Context path, wildcard, SSL termination, sticky sessions).
+* `routing`: This package contains routing specific acceptance tests, Route Services, and GoRouter (Context path, wildcard, SSL termination, sticky sessions).
 At the time of this writing, many of the routing features are works in progress.

+* `routing_api`: This package contains Routing API specific acceptance tests.

 * `security_groups`: This suite tests the security groups feature of Cloud Foundry that lets you apply rules-based controls to network traffic in and out of your containers.
 These should pass for most recent Cloud Foundry installations.  `cf-release` versions `v200` and up should have support for most security group specs to pass.